Gamer Koala

 Multiplayer: No

 Star Wars: Knights of the Old Republic is an epic role-playing game set in the Star Wars universe.
 Players create their own character and embark on a quest that spans the galaxy, making choices that shape their character’s destiny.
+While SW:KotOR was initially a successful PC game, the Xbox port was incredibly faithful, and the addition of a gamepad control scheme made it a true couch gaming pleasure.

 1. Halo: Combat Evolved